p3on/p3on.github.io/_tools/tar.md

 tar -c -I 'xz -9 -T0' -f archive.tar.xz dir1 dir2 # I:state compressions algo used (with compressions ratio and num of threads)
 ```

--> Go for higher speeds with [2] needs installation of parallel optimized compression binaries!
+-> Go for higher speeds with multithreading[^2], needs installation of parallel optimized compression binaries!

-Add files to an already existing archive (compressed needs some additional handling) [3]:
+Add files to an already existing archive (compressed needs some additional handling)[^3]:

 ```bash
 # uncompressed